 Battery Limiter is a freeware Windows application that allows you to set the charging limit on your laptop.
 Unlike the built-in application that comes with Lenovo and Asus laptops, Battery Limiter sets off an alarm to inform the user when the battery charges or discharges to a certain limit.

-The user can then manually unplug or plug the power cord to the laptop.
+The user can then manually unplug or plug the power cord into the laptop.
 While this may not be an ideal solution, it can still help you to limit the charging threshold on your laptop.

 You can customize the battery limiter properties from the settings.
-You can set a custom alarm tune, set transparent UI, show low battery status and lock widget position on your screen.
+You can set a custom alarm tune, set transparent UI, show low battery status, and lock widget position on your screen.

 Battery Limiter allows you to set the charge limit from 30% to 96%.
 When the charge threshold crosses the set mark, it will inform you by setting off an alarm.